Panopticon-Project/panopticon-admin/FRAMEWORK.md

 * Functionality - [Functionality, functionality] (URL to source)
 * URL - http://address.com

-### Reports - emd of repeatable time contextual section
+### Reports - end of repeatable time contextual section
 Collections of threat intelligence focused on one or more topics, such as a description of a threat actor, malware, or attack technique, including contextual details.
 The description should be a short outline of the report.
 Use list
 * [Name of report](URL to pdf/blog post etc) - Description goes here